microsoft/Video_Call_MOS/README.md

 https://challenge.blob.core.windows.net/video-call-mos/video_call_mos_set.zip

-The dataset contains 10 reference videos and 1467 degraded videos that were transmitted via Microsoft Teams calls and contain various typical video call distortions.
+The dataset contains 10 reference videos and 1467 degraded videos.
+The videos were transmitted via Microsoft Teams calls in 83 different network conditions and contain various typical videoconferencing impairments.
 It also includes [P.910 Crowd](https://github.com/microsoft/P.910) subjective video MOS ratings (see paper for more info).

 ## Evaluating
 To evaluate the default VCM or a newly trained model, the following script can be run.
 It also plots correlation diagrams and per-frame MOS predictions and compares the results to VMAF (it should reproduce exactly the same results as shown above in [Performance](#Performance)).
 The path variables `data_dir` and `csv_file` within the script need to be updated before executing.